Update the API Assembly to use DataPower as an enforcement gateway

 Click the

-button to review your APIs. -
+Explorebutton to review your APIs.

 On the left side of the page, notice the list of paths for the

-data model.
+inventoryAPI.
+These are the paths and operations that were automatically created for you by the LoopBack framework simply by generating theitemdata model.
 The operations allow users the ability to create, update, delete and query the data model from the connected data source. -

 Click the